Should I apply as an international or domestic student?

 Does my family's financial circumstance determine whether or not I am admitted to Hiram?

 No. Family financial circumstances do not play a role in the admission decision at Hiram College.
+However, financial documentation is required before Hiram can issue the Form I-20 required for the F-1 student visa.

 Is there funding for international students?